anki-geo/ultimate-geography/CONTRIBUTING.md

 done
 ```

-The full `verify` command above validates that every target composes, every referenced media file exists in the source `media/` root, and stale translation keys are rejected.
+The full `verify` command above validates that every target composes, every media reference is declared, every declaration's SHA-256 matches the source byte under `media/`, and stale translation keys are rejected.

 Compose one target to inspect the resolved Canonical Deck YAML: